 While some agencies are already cancelling in-person meetings and shifting to virtual meetings and conference calls, these are options sales agents may also consider in lieu of meeting in-person at your office so as to continue conducting business.

 Q: I often drive my clients to showings.
 May I refuse to drive potential clients to see homes?

 A: The simple answer is yes.
 However, be sure that any change to your business practices is applied equally to all prospective buyers.
 You may refuse to drive anyone who shows signs of illness or reveals recent travel to areas of increased risk of COVID-19, or you may instead decide to stop driving clients in your car altogether and arrange to meet clients at a property.
 If you do continue to drive prospective buyers in your car, it is recommended that you frequently clean and disinfect surfaces like door handles and seat belt latches and to ask everyone to use hand sanitiser prior to entering and exiting the vehicle.

 Q: Can auctions still go ahead?

-Pursuant to Restrictions on Businesses, Activities and Undertakings Direction, real estate auctions can now be conducted provided that agencies comply with applicable maximum person limits and social distancing requirements.
-Auctions may have a maximum of 20 attendees in addition to a maximum of 3 people conducting said auction.
+A: Pursuant to Restrictions on Businesses, Activities and Undertakings Direction, real estate auctions can now be conducted provided that agencies comply with applicable maximum person limits and social distancing requirements.

 In compliance with the above Direction and in line with health and safety requirements, The REIQ strongly recommends that agencies continue to remain vigilant and complete preventative measures to reduce the risk of contracting and spreading the COVID-19 virus via real estate practices.